Laser treatment of tooth hypersensitivity

 - Stomach problems – reflux.

-What does the course of treatment look like?
+Very often, the above problems occur simultaneously, causing hypersensitivity of the teeth.
+What is the course of treatment?
 Here is a simplified scheme:

 - The dentist is conducting an intraoral examination and medical history with the patient to determine the cause of tooth hypersensitivity.

 - The doctor protects the hypersensitive surfaces of the teeth with fluorine gel and exposure – activates a 635nm wavelength laser.